 If you don't know where the images on your website or social media came from, or perhaps you found one on Google Images and just used it, but didn't actually obtain the rights to use it, you should be wary.
 Image licensing is a real thing.
 If you're using a rights-protected image without permission, and the rights holder finds it, you're likely to receive an invoice from an attorney.
 And the dollars are usually many times the cost of a license.

 If you're caught, you can't just switch the image out and not pay.
 They have evidence that you deprived the rights holder (photographer or illustrator) of income.
 And to make things a little more complicated, a lot of the big image houses like iStock, Shutterstock and Getty, have purchased smaller online image providers that you may have purchased image licensing rights from.
 You might get a letter from someone that you never dealt with, and have to prove you purchased it.

 If your developer or designer selected the images for you, make sure they have the rights to use it.
 The letter will go to the site owner, not the developer.
 Cropping, coloring or otherwise modifying the image usually doesn't protect you, they'll usually be able to tell it's theirs.

 And here's the link-building (or phishing) scam...

-If you get a note asking for links like this, especially if it is not from an attorney, beware.
+If you get a note asking for links like this, or a request for royalties or use payment not from an attorney, beware.
 It's probably a hoax.
 Check it out carefully.
 Here's a good blog post on image licensing.